 The second SMS-based method was also tested.
-Once the client requests an OTP via an SMS, the server would check the user credentials, generate the OTP, and send it back instantly.
+Once the client requests an OTP via an SMS, the server would check the u ser credentials, generate the OTP, and send it back instantly.
 The SMS message was also encrypted using a 256-bit unique symmetric key to avoid man-in-the-middle attacks.
 The complete process of receiving the request, checking the factors, generating and sending the OTP was done in less than a second from the server's side.
 This confirms the efficiency and effectiveness of the proposed system when dealing with many customers.

 An experiment was done to check the chances of generating two identical hashes for two different users, i.e. generating a hash collision.
 In this experiment, the database was filled with information for ten fake users.
 The generated OTP was set to be 14 characters long.
-The OTP can consist of upper/lower-case characters, digits, and symbols, yielding a total of 4.9E+91 different possible combinations.
+The OTP can consist of upper-case and lower-case characters, digits, and symbols, yielding a total of 4.9E+91 different possible combinations.
 This is almost impossible to brute force with the existing computing facilities.
-For each of the ten users, 100,000 OTPs were generated and compared; a total of 1 million OTPs.
+For each of the ten users, a 100,000 OTPs were generated (1 OTP was generated every second).
+A total of 1 million OTPs were generated and compared.
 All million OTPs were unique.